Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 In Summary...

-If you enjoy a large vapour cloud packed with flavour, or if you vape direct-lung (DL) from a box mod, then a sub-ohm coil is the perfect choice for you.
+If you enjoy a large vapour cloud packed with flavour, or if you vape direct-lung from a box mod, then a sub-ohm coil is the perfect choice for you.

 If, on the other hand, you are using e-liquids with a high nicotine concentration, or if you’re still getting to grips with a mouth-to-lung (MTL) vape pen, then you’ll probably want to stick to coils with a resistance of 1Ω or higher.
 The same goes for vaping with nicotine (especially salt nicotine)— a standard coil will suit you best for the time being.